 One of the differences that might not be important, but good to know is that the controls on the ARB are on the front, while on Engel fridges are on the back of the unit (but naturally, also facing the user).

-As you can see it in the ARB vs Engel comparison table, there are a few features that are not present on the Engel fridge, such as a drain plug.
+As you can see in the ARB vs Engel comparison table, there are a few features that are not present on the Engel fridge, such as a drain plug.

-While this might help segregating food, it doesn’t mean you can set a different temperature in the two compartments as they are not separated by an insulated wall.
+While this might help to segregate food, it doesn’t mean you can set a different temperature in the two compartments as they are not separated by an insulated wall.

 Customers are usually very happy with Engel’s very low energy consumption and that it can produce even -4°F, however, these differences compared to ARB are negligible.

 They’ve been around for decades and as some users testify, they can take a lot of beating on rough roads for many-many years.

 The downside always mentioned by most of the users for both ARB and Engel is their price.
-They are on the expensive side, but the features, comfort and the efficiency they offer help you enjoy your trips on a different level.
+They are on the expensive side, but the features, comfort, and efficiency they offer help you enjoy your trips on a different level.

 After features, it comes down to size.
-That will depend on your vehicle, it is quite hard to compare the products this way as they are just different sizes so if make doesn’t matter, you have a nice range of sizes to choose from: 34, 37, 34, 50 Quart.
+That will depend on your vehicle, it is quite hard to compare the products this way as they are just different sizes so if make doesn’t matter, you have a nice range of sizes to choose from 34, 37, 34, 50 Quart.